Epithelioid Mesothelioma

 Epithelioid CellsIllustration of cell type under microscope

-If doctors find signs of cancer on these scans, they’ll order a biopsy.
-A biopsy removes a fluid or tissue sample for review under a microscope.
-This test is the only way doctors can confirm if epithelial cancer cells are present.
+If doctors find signs of cancer on these scans, they’ll order a biopsy to remove a fluid or tissue sample for review under a microscope.
+This test is the only way doctors can confirm an epithelial mesothelioma diagnosis.

 Use our Free Mesothelioma Doctor Match to find specialists who can accurately diagnose you.